 The Group employs loss (claims) development tables as a means of measuring actual claims compared with previous estimates.
 Claims are typically resolved within one year and are assessed on a case-by-case basis.
-The claims that tend to extend beyond one year are normally from the Accident line of business and to a lesser extent, the motor line.

 - a) Insurance risk ... continued - v) Claims development ...continued